 “As we have said from the very beginning, the intrusive, oppressive and unequal restrictions imposed by the Teaneck Board of Adjustment on Etz Chaim as a house of worship strike at this nation’s most cherished freedoms and cannot be justified,” the group’s attorney Akiva Shapiro, of New York-based Gibson Dunn, said in an e-mail.
 “We are confident that a jury will agree when this case goes to trial, as the Court’s summary judgment opinion indicated it would.”

 An attorney for the zoning board could not be reached for comment late Tuesday.
-In February 2011 court filings, the board denied the group’s allegations and sought to have the lawsuit tossed.
+In February 2011 court filings, and sought to have the lawsuit tossed.

 Etz Chaim has repeatedly sparred with neighbors over use of its property at 554 Queen Anne Road for religious services.